Great Western Railway/Grand Trunk Railway/Canadian National Railway Stuart Street Station

 The second Stuart Street station.
 From an unused postcard.

 A closeup of the 'HAMILTON' sign next to the station.
 The caption reads 'Garden and Embankment at GTR station, Hamilton Ont.'
+This decorative flower garden was built in the summer of 1885, with the city name made out of small white stones.
 The earliest postmark found for this card is 1907.

 Looking east from the platform of the second Stuart Street station, date unknown